ossimlabs/tlv/README.md

 ## Description

-The Time Lapse Viewer is a web-based tool, dedicated to producing on-demand imagery flipbookss.
+The Time Lapse Viewer is a web-based tool, dedicated to producing on-demand imagery flipbooks.